How to set up a family meeting agenda to make family life more manageable and get the kids involved in decision making in your home.

 The first part of the meeting is discuss any concerns and wins that family members may have.
 For example:

 - Are the kids getting too much screen time instead of outdoor time?

 - What can we do to make outdoor time in the backyard more fun and enjoyable

 - Daddy was sick this week, is there anything we can do to help him feel better?

 - Mommy had a lot of meetings this week, and she is so proud of how quiet the kids were during them

-This is your opportunity to discuss what is to go on the family calendar in the coming week.
-Was there a science project that needed to get done and hasn’t made it into the to do list yet?
+This is your opportunity to discuss what is to go on the family calendar in the coming week to create transparency and open communication.
+Was there a science project that needed to get done and hasn’t made it into the to-do list yet?
 Add it to the family calendar!

-This helps everyone understand what the schedule is like for the upcoming week and if things are looking really busy, there may be something you can do to ease each others workloads.
+This helps everyone understand what the schedule is like for the upcoming week and if things are looking really busy, there could be something you can do to ease each other’s workloads.

 Things to work on